-My left side is my good side… no wait – it’s my right side… oh come on – with a face like this – there is no bad side 🙂 Keep reading and I will explain how to figure out the BEST side of the face – to make your portrait subject look their best!
+My left side is my good side… no wait – it’s my right side… oh come on – with a face like this – there is no bad side :-) Keep reading and I will explain how to find the good side of a person’s face – to make your portrait subject look their best!

-Now I could stop right here and tell you the simple trick to figuring out a person’s best side is to friend them on social media – spend 5 minutes looking through their photos and then you’re good to go for your shoot.
+Now I could stop right here and tell you the simple trick to figuring out the good side to a person’s face is to friend them on social media – spend 5 minutes looking through their photos and then you’re good to go for your shoot.
 Pretty smart, huh?
 You won’t read that trick in any photography books.

 Science assures us that will work quite a bit of the time – but not all of the time.
 There is no doubt that beauty is to some extent in the eye of the beholder and the fact is people are frequently mistaken about their own best side.